herzbube/libsgfcplusplus/doc/SgfcPatches.md

 # SGFC Patches

+TODO: Remove this document once the "Adapting..." section has been rewritten.

 libsgfc++ applies a number of patches to the original SGFC source code to make it more suitable in a software library context.
 SGFC is quite unusable as a library without these modifications, because many of its routines are designed for command line usage.

 This document lists all patches, outlines **what** changes that are made in each patch and provides an explanation **why** the changes are made.